 Some crested geckos will prefer Pangea over Repashy, but most will like both.
-If your crested gecko was raised with Repashy, I would recommend sticking with Repashy or gradually changing to Pangea (mixing both).
+If you or the breeder raised your crested gecko with Repashy, I recommend sticking with Repashy or gradually changing to Pangea (mixing both).
 Always see what your crested gecko likes most!

-Below you can find the different flavors of Repashy (affiliate links):
+Below you can find some of the different flavors of Repashy:

 Live and Freeze-Dried Food

-Insects and worms can be bought from different sources.
+You can buy insects and worms from different sources.
 If you only got one crested gecko or don’t feed it a lot of live food, you want to get a small amount of insects/worms.
 You can also choose freeze-dried insects and worms that last longer.

-My recommendations for live and freeze-dried insects and worms can be found in the table below (affiliate links).
+My recommendations for live and freeze-dried insects and worms can be found in the table below.

 Want to Learn More?